Determining the most effective treatment for a patient’s foot or ankle problems means always remaining open to new possibilities.

 - StaminaPro (Joliet and Orland Park Offices) – This inflammation treatment takes the form of patches that are charged with multiple natural remedies, as well as electrons.
 Each patch is effective for 24 hours, is waterproof, and can be worn throughout the day.

-- UltraMIST Therapy (Hoffman Estates Office) – This wound and burn treatment therapy applies low-frequency ultrasound waves through a non-contact fluid at the site of damage, creating a mist.
+- UltraMIST Therapy (Joliet and Hoffman Estates Offices) – This wound and burn treatment therapy applies low-frequency ultrasound waves through a non-contact fluid at the site of damage, creating a mist.
 The mist cleans and debrides the wound, while also increasing blood flow—and the transport of growth and healing factors—to the area.

 The Most Effective Treatments for Your Foot and Ankle Needs